alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ### Activation

-A Controller MAY activate and configure a Receiver's HDCP encryption and the HKEP protocol using the SDP transport file from a Sender that includes `hkep` attributes.
+A Controller MAY activate a Receiver and configure HDCP encryption and the HKEP protocol using the SDP transport file from a Sender that includes `hkep` attributes.

 ### Consistency